-A total of seven public-use airports are located within a 40-nautical mile flying distance of Sonoma County Airport.
-Including the Sonoma County Airport, there are four publicly-owned airports (i.e., Cloverdale Municipal Airport, Healdsburg Municipal Airport, and Petaluma Municipal Airport) located in Sonoma County.
-Sonoma County Airport is the only airport owned by the County; three airports are owned by other counties, four airports are city-owned, and four are privately-owned.
+A total of seven public-use airports are located within a 40-nautical mile flying distance of the Airport. , In Sonoma County, there are three publicly-owned airports (i.e., Cloverdale Municipal Airport, Healdsburg Municipal Airport, and Petaluma Municipal Airport) in addition to the Sonoma County Airport.
+Sonoma County Airport is the only airport owned by the County; five airports are owned by other counties, four airports are city-owned, and two are privately-owned.

 Among the publicly-owned airports, Sonoma County Airport is the only one to offer an ATCT, a precision instrument approach, ARFF, and ASOS.
-In addition, the Sonoma County Airport is the only airport in Sonoma County capable of accommodating commercial air carrier service.
+In addition it is the only airport in Sonoma County capable of accommodating commercial air carrier service.
 Table 1-4 provides information on other airports within the Sonoma County Airport environs.